-\textbf{\emph{Graph pooling methods.}} With the satisfying performance of GNNs on representation learning of graph-structured data, graph pooling methods have become a popular method for graph classification task.
-Defferrard\cite{10.5555/3157382.3157527} and Rhee et al.\cite{rhee2017hybrid} proposed graph \textbf{topology-based pooling} methods, using the Graclus method\cite{dhillon2007weighted} as the pooling operation to calculate the clustering version for a given graph without graph features.
-Considering the effect of graph features on graph classification results, \textbf{global pooling} methods usually pool the node-level representation by summation or neural networks.
-Deep graph convolutional neural network (DGCNN)\cite{zhang2018end} sorts the graph vertices in descending order, then uses the sorted embedding to train traditional neural networks.
-Gilmer et al.\cite{Gilmer2020} proposed a general framework for graph classification, which obtains the graph-level representation using the Set2Set method. \textbf{Hierarchical graph pooling} methods learn graph hierarchical representation, which can better capture graph structure information.
-Ying et al.\cite{10.5555/3327345.3327389} proposed a differentiable graph pooling method named Diffpool, which aggregates the nodes into a new cluster as the input of the next layer by the cluster assignment matrix.
-Due to the high complexity of the learning cluster assignment matrix, the self-attention graph pooling (SAGPool)\cite{lee2019self} considers both node features and graph topology.
-SAGPool selects top-K nodes based on a self-attention mechanism to form the induced subgraph for the next input layer.
-The hierarchical graph pooling with structure learning (HGP-SL) proposed by Zhang et al.\cite{zhang2019hierarchical} develops the induced subgraphs adaptively through a non-parametric pooling operation, and introduces a learning mechanism to preserve the integrity of the graph structure.
+\textbf{\emph{Graph pooling methods.}} {With the excellent performance of GNNs in the representation learning of graph-structured data, graph-pooling methods have become popular in graph classification tasks.} Graph topology-based pooling methods~\cite{10.5555/3157382.3157527, rhee2017hybrid} use the Graclus method as the pooling operation to calculate the clustering version for a given graph without graph features. {Considering the effect of graph features on the graph classification results, global pooling methods usually pool node-level representations using summation or neural networks.} Deep graph convolutional neural network (DGCNN)~\cite{zhang2018end} sorts the graph vertices in descending order, then uses the sorted embedding to train traditional neural networks. {Hierarchical graph pooling methods learn hierarchical graph representations to capture the graph structure information.
+Ying et al.~\cite{10.5555/3327345.3327389} proposed a differentiable graph-pooling method called Diffpool that aggregates the nodes into a new cluster as the input of the next layer using the cluster assignment matrix.
+Because of the high complexity of the learning cluster assignment matrix, the self-attention graph pooling (SAGPool)~\cite{lee2019self} considers both node features and graph topology.
+The SAGPool selects the top-K nodes based on a self-attention mechanism to form the induced subgraph for the next input layer.
+Hierarchical graph pooling with structure learning (HGP-SL) proposed by Zhang et al.~\cite{zhang2019hierarchical} adaptively developed the induced subgraphs through a nonparametric pooling operation, and introduced a learning mechanism to preserve the integrity of the graph structure.

-In general, the hierarchical graph pooling methods achieve better classification performance than other methods in most cases.
-In addition to the well performed hierarchical pooling operation, they usually require a read-out operation to aggregate the features of pooling graphs, which also plays an essential role for the classifier while has been rarely studied yet.
+In general, hierarchical graph pooling methods achieve better classification performance than other methods in most cases.
+In addition to the well-performed hierarchical pooling operation, they usually require a read-out operation to aggregate the features of the pooling graphs, which also plays an essential role in the classifier, although it has rarely been studied.}